Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Side View:

-Vertical Tracking Angle (VTA):
+Vertical tracking angle (VTA):

-The vertical tracking angle plays a very important role in awesome sound quality.
-It refers to the angle between the cantilever and the record surface.
+The vertical tracking angle refers to the angle between the cantilever and the record surface.
+According to my research, the recommended VTA is 20°.

-Stylus Rake Angle (SRA):
+Stylus rake angle (SRA):

 The stylus rake angle refers to the angle at which the stylus comes in contact with the record grooves.